 The results from our experiment show that polls are overwhelmingly the best way to get engagement from Spark users.
 Products and Photos (with tagged products) tend to be the second best way to get views on your posts, after polls.
 See the gallery at the end of the article to see the posts from our experiment.

 While brands still do not have their own presence on Spark, Influencers and Onsite associates do.
 In October 2017, an article appeared titled “Confessions of an Amazon Spark influencer: ‘There’s really no return on investment’” where the author listed out a number of reasons influencers were not being attracted to the platform.
 However, the platform has grown since the article was published and many improvements have been made.
 There may yet be a possibility for Spark to attract influencers, onsite associates, and brands.

 It seems that, with recent changes as evidence, Amazon still intends to improve and expand the capabilities of Spark.

 Below are the posts that we did during this experiment.
 Check them out to get some ideas and try out Spark for yourself.
 Comment below and tell us about your experience.

 Want more information?
-Get in touch today.
+Contact Pattern.